Dean Carter

 Dean Phillip Carter (born August 30, 1955) is an American convicted spree killer and serial rapist who was sentenced to death for the murders of four women in California in April 1984.
-Carter has also been implicated in the death of a fifth woman.
+He has also been implicated in the death of a fifth woman.
 Carter had met and befriended several of his victims at bars and restaurants prior to attacking them.

 Early life and career

 Carter was born in Nome in the Territory of Alaska on August 30, 1955, as the illegitimate son of a half-Eskimo woman.
 He was adopted by his stepfather, who served as police chief, fire chief, and justice of the peace in the community.
 At the age of 12, Carter was committed to a youth camp, which he attempted to flee from at least three times.
 He was later placed in a foster home.

 Carter served prison terms in Oregon for auto theft and in Alaska for burglary.
 During his incarceration in Alaska, Carter was trained as a television cameraman and video technician.
 Following his release in 1979, Carter worked with various television stations in Alaska.
-Charlie Johnson, who worked with Carter on an award-winning documentary on the Eskimo heritage, recalled that Carter was "just a normal guy, very attractive, very handsome".
+An individual who worked with Carter on an award-winning documentary on the Eskimo heritage recalled him as "just a normal guy, very attractive, very handsome".

 Around the same time, Carter met and married a woman who lived in the area; she gave birth to twin sons shortly thereafter.
 Around three years later, Carter's wife divorced him and received custody of their children.
 Carter continued working as a cameraman, briefly in Seattle, before flying to Hawaii in December 1983 to work as a deckhand on a yacht headed for San Diego, where he obtained a job as a deckhand on another boat and began dating bartender Susan Loyland.